pablaber/peloton-client-node/README.md

 ## References

-This was inspred from [this](https://github.com/geudrik/peloton-client-library) python library as well as the [API Docs](https://github.com/geudrik/peloton-client-library/blob/master/API_DOCS.md) written there.
+This was inspired by [this](https://github.com/geudrik/peloton-client-library) python library as well as the [API Docs](https://github.com/geudrik/peloton-client-library/blob/master/API_DOCS.md) written there.